mguellsegarra/lawliet/README.md

 This tool will:

 * Search recursively for plain text files with the extenion you choose (.md, .html, .txt, etc.)
-* On those files it will look up for URL's and save it on memory
+* On those files it will look up for URL's
 * For every file that has URL's inside, it will check every entry making a GET request
-* Will save the results that ended with an error response code different than 200, or when the URL have preconfigured text inside its content.
+* Will save the results that ended with an error response code different than 200, or when the URL have preconfigured text inside its content
-* It will export the results in a CSV file.
+* It will export the results in a CSV file

 ## Installation